Bikini Model Sierra Skye Sizzles In Skintight Green Cutout Dress

-Just one day after she almost broke the internet with a bikini-clad photo, Sierra Skye is dazzling her fans with another yet another sexy shot.
+Just one day after she almost broke the internet with a bikini-clad photo, Sierra Skye is dazzling her fans with yet another sexy shot.
 Over the past year, the social media sensation has gained a lot of followers mostly thanks to her sultry photos.
 Skye already boasts an impressive Instagram following of over 4 million and that number continues to grow.
 Earlier today, the blonde bombshell took to her account to share a photo of herself in an insanely sexy dress from retailer Fashion Nova.

 In the picture-perfect snapshot, the stunner sits on her black and white marble kitchen counter and strikes a pose.
 The model looks toned and tanned as she leans on one hand and playfully puts the other hand in her hair.
-Skye rocks a fresh face of makeup that comes complete with eyeshadow and lipgloss but it’s her rock hard body that has her fans swooning.
+Skye rocks a fresh face of makeup that comes complete with eyeshadow and lipgloss, but it’s her rock hard body that has her fans swooning.

 The model looks absolutely stunning in a neon green dress that fits her body like a glove.
 The chest part of the hot little number features a round clasp in the middle — giving fans a peak at the 23-year-old’s cleavage.
 Skye’s fit legs are also on display in the snapshot as the dress rides dangerously far up her legs.
-Within just minutes of the image going live — Sierra’s fans have showed it a lot of love with over 9,000 likes and well over 100 comments.
+Within just minutes of the image going live, Sierra’s fans have showed it a lot of love with over 9,000 likes and well over 100 comments.

 “You look like a goddess mermaid.
 Sierra omg,” one follower gushed.